UTD-FAST-Lab/NDSAStudy/README.md

 ```
 # Aggregate Strategy I results.
-python post_process.py --path <path-to-non_determinism-folder> <tool> <benchmark>
+python post_process.py --path <path-to-strategy-I-non_determinism-folder> <tool> <benchmark>

 # Aggregate Strategy II results.
-python post_process.py --path <path-to-non_determinism-folder> <tool> <benchmark> --nondex
+python post_process.py --path <path-to-strategy-II-non_determinism-folder> <tool> <benchmark> --nondex
 ```

-Each command generates a CSV file in the `scripts/analysis/results/postprocess` folder, aggregating all results for the specified tool-benchmark pair.
+Each command generates a CSV file in the `postprocess` folder within the `code/NDDetector` directory, aggregating all results for the specified tool-benchmark pair.
 It also calculates the percentage of consistent results and the number of distinct results.

 We run this command for every tool-benchmark pair for Strategy I and II, if its respective nondeterminism folder exists.
 These results are then consolidated into a single file: `ICSE2025_AGGREGATE_DATA.csv`.